DeanJPepper/Configuration/Git/README.md

 g cm "Added feature to API."
 ```

-Checkout and pull latest develop (or a specified branch), rebase changes onto that branch (to remove the fixup and avoid merge commits), then push to remote.
+Rebase changes onto that branch (to remove the fixup and avoid merge commits), then push to remote.
 ```
-g ch [branch]
-g pl
 g rb [branch]
 g ps
 ```